 - Illustration of “friendly-user” reservoir modeling/simulation to predict performance of waterflood projects.

-Performance Monitoring Waterflood Schemes
+Performance Monitoring of Waterflood Schemes:

-- Monitoring of pressure and VRR
+- Monitoring of reservoir pressure and different well testing techniques

 - Bubble maps and various production/injection performance diagnostic graphs